 We love Christmas at Wonderbly HQ: the sight of the Christmas tree, the smell of the turkey, the sound of children who absolutely will not go to sleep.
-And given that sharing your favorite Christmas traditions with kids is one of the best bits about the festive season, we’ll let them get away with the bedtime antics – just this once.
+And given that sharing your favourite Christmas traditions with kids is one of the best bits about the festive season, we’ll let them get away with the bedtime antics – just this once.

 With that in mind, as your Dad stockpiles the chocolates and Great-Aunt Marjorie soaks her Christmas fruits, perhaps it’s time to add a new festive custom to your repertoire.
 Because at Christmas, traditions are like rum in the fruit cake: there’s no such thing as too much.
 So, here are some of our favourite Christmas traditions from around the world for kids.